 This step is triggered by the creation of one or more <AE> or <remoteCSE> resources with the activityPatternElements attribute set (step 0a) or the modification of one or more of the activityPatternElements attributes during an update of the <AE> or <remoteCSE> resources (step 0b).

 The IN-CSE determines the SCEF based on the M2M-Ext-ID's of the registree ASN/MN-CSE or ADN-AEs (e.g. either a DNS lookup on the M2M-Ext-ID or the based on the domain portion of the M2M-Ext-ID's.).
-The IN-CSE provides the network pattern to the SCEF, the fields of the API are populated as follows.
+The IN-CSE provides the network pattern to the SCEF, the fields of the API are populated as follows:

-An HTTP POST method shall be used
+An HTTP POST method shall be used.

 URI shall be set to {apiRoot}/3gpp-network-parameter-configuration/v1/{scsAsId}/configurations/.
 The {apiRoot} and {scsAsId} segments are configured based on Service Provider and MNO policies.